 The image shows a number of DC characters that are connected to King’s story about the effects of Posttraumatic Stress Disorder on DC’s superhero community, asking readers to guess which one of them will be a murderer, which two will be murdered and which three will be accused of being the murderer.
 We know through the solicitations that two of those who get accused are Harley Quinn and Booster Gold.
 Kyle Rayner is included in the list of characters and seems to be pretty high on the list in terms of those characters fans think are likely to be killed in the event.
-Kyle has long been on the list of characters that DC is willing to “let die”, going back to 2003/4 when DC told Geoff Johns that Kyle could be killed off if Geoff felt it was good for the Green Lantern: Rebirth event.
+Kyle has long been on the list of characters that DC is willing to “let die”, going back to 2003/4 when DC told Geoff Johns that Kyle could be killed off for the Green Lantern: Rebirth event.